the-blazing-dev/BlazingNotes/README.md

 You also need to have the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.

 1. clone the repo
-2. execute `scripts/update-database.cmd` (with the repository root as working directory)
-2. navigate into the directory `/src/BlazingNotes/`
+2. navigate into the directory `/scripts/`
-3. run `dotnet run`
+3. run the script `_run-app.cmd`
-4. open the browser on https://localhost:8401 (developer certificate needed) or alternatively on http://localhost:8400
+4. open the browser at http://localhost:8400
 5. start typing :)